top of page

 Being clear about your intentions for selling will make it easier for your real estate agent to determine the most appropriate option for your specified financial, lifestyle, and real estate goals.
 Why do you want to sell your property?
 Do you intend to simply find a larger property, or do you plan on moving to another neighborhood, school district, city or state?
 Do you find yourself with an empty nest?
 Are you in the military and relocating?
 You might think your reasons are obvious, but it would do well to consider the implications of each option for your lifestyle, opportunities, and finances.

-When you choose me to represent the sale of your home, I will ensure that you maximize your opportunities in the current real estate market.
-With my extensive contact networks and marketing and advertising plan, I will employ the most effective strategies for your property.
-I will also guide you through the complicated paperwork involved, from the initial agreement to the final documents.
-Below are my pre-listing services and what you can expect when you choose me as your agent.
+When you choose me to represent the sale of your home, we will ensure that you maximize your opportunities in the current real estate market.
+With our extensive contact networks and marketing and advertising plan, we will employ the most effective strategies for your property.
+We will also guide you through the complicated paperwork involved, from the initial agreement to the final documents.
+Below are our pre-listing services and what you can expect when you choose us as your agent.

 Meeting #1 – Home Viewing and Pre-Listing Meeting